Syedaaneesa/sara-sota/README.md

 ## 🎨 Design & Development Process

 ### 1️⃣ Planning & Strategy
-Analyzed the client’s niche focused on luxury and exotic vehicles
+Conducted an in-depth analysis of the client’s luxury and exotic vehicle market

-Designed a premium dark-themed interface enhanced with gold accents for a refined look
+Designed a premium dark-themed interface accented with gold for an elegant, refined look

-Structured a clear sitemap to support smooth navigation and user flow
+Developed a clear sitemap to ensure seamless navigation and intuitive user flow

 ### 2️⃣ Development & Customization
 - Installed and configured **WordPress** with all essential plugins.